aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/worksheets/manage-worksheets/_index.md

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-ManageWorksheets-AddingWorksheetsToNewExcelFile.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-ManageWorksheets-AddingWorksheetsToNewExcelFile.cpp" >}}
 ## **Accessing Worksheets using Sheet Index**
 The following sample code shows how to access or get any worksheet by specifying its index.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-ManageWorksheets-AccessingWorksheetsUsingSheetIndex.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-ManageWorksheets-AccessingWorksheetsUsingSheetIndex.cpp" >}}
 ## **Removing Worksheets using Sheet Index**
 Removing worksheets by name works well when the name of the worksheet is known.
 If you don't know the worksheet's name, use an overloaded version of the [RemoveAt](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_worksheet_collection/#addabcc7d7d76874694018fb3ba37b72c) method that takes the sheet index of the worksheet instead of its sheet name.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-ManageWorksheets-RemovingWorksheetsUsingSheetIndex.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-ManageWorksheets-RemovingWorksheetsUsingSheetIndex.cpp" >}}